citp/privacy-policy-historical/j/ja/jaz/jazeeraairways.com.md

 **How can you amend your personal details?**

-If you would like to have your personal data which we have retained for marketing purposes removed from our database, please use the [unsubscribe](https://web.archive.org/web/20091230223207id_/http%3A//www.jazeeraairways.com/FreedomMail.aspx) page.
+If you would like to have your personal data which we have retained for marketing purposes removed from our database, please use the [unsubscribe](https://web.archive.org/web/20100622011401id_/http%3A//www.jazeeraairways.com/FreedomMail.aspx) page.

 **font >**

 Jazeera Airways uses up to date industry procedures to protect your personal information from unauthorised access, use, disclosure or loss.
-When booking a flight with Jazeera Airways the personal information provided to us is held securely on servers in the USA and Canada using security measures that are consistent with best Internet practice.
+When booking a flight with the personal information provided to us is held securely on servers in the USA and Canada using security measures that are consistent with best Internet practice.

-To ensure the security of your payment card information we use the latest Secure Socket Layer (SSL) technology.
+To ensure the security of your payment card information .
 If your browser supports SSL, please select the Secure Mode option when confirming your booking.
-If you are restricted by the capabilities of your browser then you can use the non-secure mode but we recommend that you upgrade to the latest version of any browser to give you extra reassurance during any further transactions.
+If you are restricted by the capabilities of your browser then you can use to the latest version of any browser to give you extra reassurance during any further transactions.

  **Use of Cookies**

  ****From time to time, Jazeera Airways may use 'Cookies'.
 Cookies are small pieces of information which can be stored on your computer's hard drive.
-They allow you to access additional features on the Jazeera Airways website and to provide you with a more personalised booking experience.
+Airways website and to provide you with a more personalised booking experience.
 You can, if you wish, delete these Cookies from your hard drive.